 In light of the dynamic strategic environment, the Alliance Chiefs and Heads of Defence agreed to NATO’s Military Strategy in May 2019: a renewed approach setting out Alliance military-strategic objectives and the ways and means to implement them.

 The Chiefs and Heads of Defence directed strategy implementation through two high-level concepts: one concept framing the employment of the Alliance’s military instrument of power to deter and defend against known threats and another concept setting a 20-year vision to develop the military instrument.

 Together, the NATO Military Strategy and its two implementing concepts have the potential to set the direction for NATO’s ongoing adaptation.
 The NATO Warfighting Capstone Concept provides the long-view as part of the coherent package of NATO Military Authorities’ best military thinking.
-The 2019 NATO Military Strategy, the 2020 Concept for Deterrence and Defence of the Euro-Atlantic Area and with the expected 2021 NATO Warfighting Capstone Concept together provides NATO Military Authorities with a new baseline on which to guide the development of the NATO military instrument of power and to provide military advice.
+The 2019 NATO Military Strategy, the 2020 Concept for Deterrence and Defence of the Euro-Atlantic Area and the 2021 NATO Warfighting Capstone Concept together provide NATO Military Authorities with a new baseline on which to guide the development of the NATO military instrument of power and to provide military advice.

 NATO’s Military Instrument of Power

 The Military Instrument of Power is the primary instrument for the Alliance.
 It contributes to the achievement of the Alliance’s political objectives in coordination with the Alliance’s other Instruments of Power, across the entire network of partners and International Organisations, through a whole-of-government approach that recognises the relevance, and often the precedence of other Instruments of Power in advancing Alliance interests.
 This approach combines Diplomatic, Information, Economic, and Military instruments based on principles such as civilian-military interaction, coherence of actions, and cooperation with external actors as appropriate.